martinDengis/info8004/sam-meta.md

 $\Rightarrow$ Segmentation is a hot-topic right now
 - from self-driving cars
 - to Meta's push towards mixed augmented reality
-  - SAM2 was released recently for video segmentation, which supports the point!
+  - SAM2 (video-enabled) was released recently, which supports the point!
 ]